Goca7/book-club-full-stack-project/README.md

 #### User Story: Secure Login

--As a member, I want to log in securely, so I can access my wish list and leave reviews.
+- As a member, I want to log in securely, so I can access my wish list and leave reviews.

 - Acceptance Criteria: